defdac/tradingview_ichimoku_strategy/README.md

-# No frills Ichimoku Stragegy for Trading View
+# No frills Ichimoku Strategy for Trading View
 A TradingView long strategy made with PineScript

 ## Overview